asondej/YumCMS/README.md

 ### Upload

+#### 1. composer via ssh
-#### 1. Upload files from 'yum' folder to your public_html directory.
+Upload files from 'yum' folder to your public_html directory.
 Connect to console via ssh and go to folder 'app', then run ```composer install```

 or

+#### 2. composer via local terminal
-#### 2. Open folder app in your local console, run ```composer install``` and then upload 'yum' folder with newly generated "vendor" folder.
+Open folder app in your local console, run ```composer install``` and then upload 'yum' folder with newly generated "vendor" folder.

 ### Settings

-Open file index.php and set "atodelete" option to ```false```
+Open file index.php and set "autodelete" option to ```false```

 ### Create and edit new recipe

-You can create new recipe by using fornm on a website, or by creating new title-recipe.md file in 'recipes' folder.
+You can create new recipe by using form on a website, or by creating new title-recipe.md file in 'recipes' folder.
 You can edit the files to change recipe content.
+You can use markdown in your recipes.